uclasystem/dorylus/README.md

 Now the main logic of the engine has been completely simplified, and we integrate it with AWS Lambda threads.
 Ultimate goal is to achieve "*Affordable AI*" with the benefit of **cheap scalability** brought by serverless computing.

+Check out our [OSDI'21 paper](http://web.cs.ucla.edu/~harryxu/papers/dorylus-osdi21.pdf) for details of the design.

 ## User Guide